BradyKearley/BradyKearley/README.md

 I am a Carleton University student that has been working on games in my free time.
 As of more recently, I have just completed CS50 and am working towardes building some projects to display my skills.

-Skills: Python / C / Godot / Unity / Java
+Skills: Python  / Flutter / Firebase /Godot  / Java

-- 🔭 I’m currently working on random projects
+- 🔭 I’m currently working on building a app using flutter
 - 🌱 I’m currently learning git
 - 👯 I’m looking to collaborate on projects